 Throughout the clinical/laboratory experiences and in the classroom setting, Faculty appraise the health of the student and the student's ability to engage in safe nursing practice.
-Faculty may remove a student from the clinical or classroom area if there is justifiable concern regarding the health status of the student or the student is demonstrating behavior which conflicts with safety essential to nursing practice.
-Students are to follow agency CoLaS and college guidelines related to COVID-19 precautions, screening and quarantine.
+The faculty may remove a student from the clinical or classroom area if there is justifiable concern regarding the health status of the student or the student is demonstrating behavior which conflicts with safety essential to nursing practice.
+Students are to follow agency communicable disease guidelines.